-There are two concepts of transfer capability, namely: Net Transfer Capacity (NTC) and Grid Transfer Capacity (GTC).
-NTC that this Guideline refers to is related to the potential for market exchanges of electricity resulting in a power shift of dispatch from one bidding zone to another, and GTC is related to physical power-flows that can be accommodated by the grid.
+There are two concepts of transfer capability that guidelines refer to, namely: Net Transfer Capacity and Grid Transfer Capacity.
+Net Transfer Capacity is related to the potential for market exchanges of electricity resulting in a power shift of dispatch from one bidding zone to another, and Grid Transfer Capacity is related to physical power-flows that can be accommodated by the grid.